khanduri/docker-base_login_social/README.md

      - pip install -R requirements.txt
  - create the keys.sh file

 ## Setting up the database:
  - open up postgres cmd shell
-    - I used postgres and installed the postgres client
-    - I can log into the shell by `psql -p5432` running in localhost
+    - Log into the shell by `psql -p5432` running in localhost
     - You will have to create a database if you're connecting/ setting up for the first time
         - `CREATE DATABASE base_login_social_db;`
     - Helpful commands